streamnative/kop/README.md

 - Enable advertised listeners, so users can use Envoy Kafka filter directly

 ## Deprecated features
-The property name of Kafka service listener `listeners` is deprecated.
+The property name of Kafka listener `listeners` is deprecated.
 Instead, you can use `kafkaListeners` since KoP 2.8.0.

 # Version compatibility